 B. Attachments to the Electronic Application

-B1.
-Copies of your previous degree certificate(s) (Master's degree or equivalent and potential Bachelor's degree)
+- Copies of your previous degree certificate(s) (Master's degree or equivalent, if already obtained, and potential Bachelor's degree)

-C. Additional documents to be sent by post (applicants whose previous degree is not from the University of Helsinki)
+C: Additional documents to be sent by post (NOTE: Only applicants whose previous degree is not from a university in Finland):

-C2.
-An officially certified copy a of detailed transcript of studies included in the Master's degree (or equvalent)
+- An official transcript of studies included in the Master's degree (or equivalent)

-All educational documents must be either officially certified by the awarding institution, or legalised, unless the degree has been awarded by the University of Helsinki.
+All educational documents must be either officially certified by the awarding institution, or legalised, unless the degree has been awarded by a university in Finland.
 Officially certified copies issued by a Finnish Notary Public will also be accepted.
 Please note, however, that there are country-specific document requirements in place for some degree-awarding countries.
 Documents from these countries must be attested or submitted in a certain way.
 These Country-Specific Requirements must be followed first and foremost, before any regular requirements for attesting documents.

 If sent via courier service, please use the following address: